wooorm/xdm/readme.md

 ###### Returns

-`Promise.<Object>` — Promise that resolves to something that looks a bit like a
+`Promise<Module>` — Promise that resolves to something that looks a bit like a
 module: an object with a `default` field set to the component and anything else that was exported from the MDX file available too.